Last update: October 2nd, 2021

 • Hospitality establishments must close no later than 00:00 p.m. (including hospitality establishments of hotels)

-• There may be no singing and no dancing, inside or outside.
+• There may be no singing and no dancing, unless this is outdoors.

 * A record must be kept of the guests and guests must answer a few questions about their health.